yiisoft/yii2-docker/README.md

 > ### Status
 > This is still work in progress.
 The images are not yet available on docker hub.

+## About

+These Docker images are built on top of the official PHP Docker image, they contain additional PHP extensions required to run Yii 2.0 framework.
+The `Dockerfile`(s) of this repository are design to build various versions by using *build arguments*.

 ## Setup